 Our birch woodland grows on cut over bog, and is a magical place.
 We are slowly coppicing some of the trees to produce a fuel supply, and use the woodland clearings for woodturning, courses, retreats, camping and as a place to unwind and escape from the outside world.

 Being responsible for generating our own power makes us more aware of how we use it.
 We try to strike a balance between using less, and still retaining things that make life easier – for instance a fridge, freezer and washing machine.
 Because at times we have a surplus, we have learned how to use that to save in other areas such as heating or hot water.
 Having both solar and wind power ensures that we are unlikely to be without significant supply, and this has proved to be the case.

 Our pond is a vital stage in water purification.
 As greywater flows from the buildings, it is cleaned in the reedbed and then passes to the big pond.
 An overflow will eventually run to a second lower pond in a wet area of the field.
-Dug by hand with the help of volunteers, the pond provides habitat for a huge range of creatures, and is much loved by our ducks.
+Dug by hand with the help of volunteers, the pond provides habitat for a huge range of creatures, and is much loved byan array of wildlife.

 Horizontal flow reed beds

 Water from the bath, shower and sinks exits as greywater from the cottages, and arrives at a settlement tank, which catches any food waste, before the water arrives at the reedbeds.
 There, sand and gravel layers populated with oxygenating plants filter the water, make use of nutrients, and then release the cleaner water to our pond.
 Still a work in progress as we attempt to get the flow rate right, and the plants establish themselves properly.